 Rick Jones: Why?
 I needed to, didn't I?

-In The Amazing Spider-Man #46 Just as Spider-Man is wondering where to start looking for The Shocker (A vibration based villain) He spots a cop in a police call box reporting strange tremors, causing Peter to say "Boy! if it had happened that easy in a movie, I'd say it was too phony!"
+- The Amazing Spider-Man #46: Just as Spider-Man is wondering where to start looking for The Shocker (a vibration based villain) he spots a cop in a police call box reporting strange tremors, causing Peter to say "Boy! if it had happened that easy in a movie, I'd say it was too phony!"

 JJJ: Eat, drink and be merry, people.
 The Daily Bugle is proud to be sponsoring this wedding reception.
 Why, I'd want you to have a good time even if this shindig wasn't covered by the new tax laws!

-When Rarity comments that the Hippie Ponies leave a mess during the bottling procces of their beauty products, Flax Seed says that's because filling tiny bottles is really hard when you don't have thumbs.
+- When Rarity comments that the Hippie Ponies leave a mess during the bottling process of their beauty products, Flax Seed says that's because filling tiny bottles is really hard when you don't have thumbs.

 - As Rarity starts to explain business principles to the crew, one comments to another that this would be a perfect place for a montage.
 The other replies that "Uncle Montage" left years ago.

 - In Marvel's second Damage Control mini-series, which featured She-Hulk (who at that time was 100% aware she was in a comic and often did things like making comments on the art or talking directly to her editor) as one of the cast, during a typical Marvel-smashing-empty-buildings fight Damage Control's construction foreman is keeping a count: "That's one ... that's two ... that's three ..."
 (Building falls down) "I keep telling them - when you break the fourth wall, the whole thing falls down."

 - Kick-Ass, at one point, tries to traverse the New York City skyline, but finds that the buildings are too far apart, and notes that, in comics, said buildings seem to be much closer and less high...